Milton DUI Lawyer - Milton DUI Attorney

 Milton DUI Defense

 Have you been arrested for DUI in Milton Georgia?
 If so, you know what a scary and confusing time it can be.
 You probably have a lot of questions about what penalties are common, when you can expect to get your license back, and if hiring a Milton DUI lawyer is really necessary.
 But there is a solution, just call the professionals at the Law Office of Richard Lawson.
 We are there for you 24/7 to answer your questions and advise you what to do next.
 There are a lot of tough decisions and important information you should know about your DUI.
-After a DUI arrest, you only have ten days to file a letter in order to keep from losing your license while you await trial.
+After a DUI arrest, you only have thirty days to file a letter in order to keep from losing your license while you await trial.
 Your experienced Milton DUI Attorney will be able to make sure this is taken care of right away.
 Your Milton DUI Lawyer will help you decide how to enter your initial plea and will fight tirelessly for you.

 Milton DUI Attorney Richard Lawson has over 20 years' experience working with DUI clients.
 After graduating from Emory Law School, he went on to train as a DUI prosecutor in Georgia.
 As a Former Georgia DUI Prosecutor, he has now dedicated his practice to defending people just like you who are charged with DUI in the State of Georgia.
 He was able to use his experiences as a DUI prosecutor to gain a unique perspective for his clients.
 For over 20 years, he has fought for his clients in over 4,600 cases and has served as lead counsel in hundreds of Georgia DUI jury trials.
 Unlike other law firms, lawyers at the Law Office of Richard Lawson are not general practitioners who take all types of cases.
 Our Milton DUI Lawyers specialize in DUI and DUI-related charges so they know all the nuances of Milton DUI law and Milton DUI Defense.
 Our Milton DUI Attorneys know the DUI Process and the DUI Defense in Milton GA.
 We are the top-rated and most reviewed DUI Lawyers in Georgia.
 You can read our reviews on AVVO.